inforkgodara/python-automated-bulk-whatsapp-messages/README.md

 # Bulk WhatsApp Message Through Python Script

-It is a python script which send WhatsApp message automatic from WhatsApp web application.
-It can be configured to send advertisement messages to customers.
-It read data from excel sheet and send configured message to people.
+It is a python script that sends WhatsApp message automatically from WhatsApp web application.
+It can be configured to send advertising messages to customers.
+It read data from an excel sheet and send a configured message to people.

 ## Prerequisites

-In order to run the python script, your system must have the following programs/packages installed and contact number should be saved in your phone (You can use bulk contact number saving procedure of email).
+In order to run the python script, your system must have the following programs/packages installed and the contact number should be saved in your phone (You can use bulk contact number saving procedure of email).
 There is a way without saving the contact number but has the limitation to send the attachment.
 * Python
 * Selenium Web Driver
 * Google Chrome